noodldocs/noodldocs.github.io/nodes/data/variable.md

 ## INPUTS

 **Name**
 The name of the variable.
-All variable nodes with the same name will share data.
+All variable nodes with the same name will share the same data.

 **Value**
 The value that you want the variable to get when you trigger the **Set** signal.
 You will connect to this input.

 **Set**
-A signal input, when received it will store the current value on the **Value** input in the variable and all other **Variable** nodes will receive the stored value.
+A signal input.
+When a signal is received on this input, it will store the current value on the **Value** input in the variable and all other **Variable** nodes will receive the stored value.

 **Fetch**
 Normally the value output of the node is updated once the **Name** input is set and if there is a change in the data from somewhere in the graph.
-But if this signal has a connection it will wait until it gets a signal on fetch before it updates.
+However, if this signal has a connection it will wait until it gets a signal on fetch before it updates.

 ## OUTPUTS

 **Value**
-The current value of the variable, this will only update when the **Set** signal is triggered on this or any other node with the same name.
+The current value of the variable.
+This will only update when the **Set** signal is triggered on this or any other node with the same name.

 **Stored**
 Signal when the **Set** is complete and the data is stored.

 **Changed**
-Signal when the Value of this variable have changed.
+Signal when the Value of this variable has changed.

 **Fetched**
-Signal when the data of the variable have been fetched and updated.
+Signal when the data of the variable has been fetched and updated.

 **Name**
 The name of the variable.